drivendataorg/cloudpathlib/CONTRIBUTING.md

     # implementation here...
 ```

-This `*Path` class should also be registered, if you want dispatch from `CloudPath` to work.
+This `*Path` class should also be registered, if you want dispatch from `CloudPath` to work (see the next section).

+If you do intend to make your provider part of the code library, you will also need to do the following steps:

+ - Export the client and path classes in `cloudpathlib/__init__.py`
+ - Write a mock backend for local backend testing in `tests/mock_clients`
+ - Add a rig to run tests against the backend in `tests/conftest.py`
+ - Ensure documentation is updated

 ### Register your provider for dispatch from `CloudPath`